ALEKS FAQS

 Am I required to take the ALEKS PPL Assessment?

-No, you can choose to take the ALEKS PPL if you wish to place in a higher-level mathematics course than your ACT score or SAT score places you.
+KU students are required to have some form of math placement score.
+You can choose to take the ALEKS PPL if you wish to place in a higher-level mathematics course than your ACT/SAT score places you.

 Can I change to a different Prep and Learning Module later?